 Summer brings a bounty of healthy, farm-fresh food!
-But remember to properly wash and store your raw fruit and vegetables!
-It’s not difficult!
-Here are 10 quick tips.
+But remember to properly wash your raw fruit and vegetables!
+It’s not difficult and safety is especially important these days.
+Here are 10 quick tips to ensure our fruit and vegetables are properly cleaned and stored.

 We all know that fresh fruit and vegetables have enormous health benefits, helping to prevent heart disease, stroke, and some cancers.
 Healthy snacks also help us manage our weight.